If you don't know what Learned Helplessness is, you may find

 helplessness can be very illusive, "sneaky", and pervasive.
 I'm very

-grateful that I have learned about it, and hope
+grateful that I have learned about it.
+Education can provide awareness and

 For any comments, updates, questions, or inquiries, please send mail to: